 Despite the perceived breakneck pace of change since the start of the pandemic, many aspects of life remained the same.
 In 2017 a US Director of Intelligence paper explained how software supply chain attacks “circumvent traditional cyber defenses to compromise software to enable successful, rewarding, and stealthy methods to subvert large numbers of computers through a single attack”.
-Four years later, supply chain attacks are still a looming danger threatening all organizations using vendors.
+Four years later, supply chain attacks and Russian cyber threats are still a looming danger threatening all organizations using vendors.

 Nation-state grade attacks are expertly using supply chain attacks to penetrate sensitive targets: